dwrobel/flatcam/README.md

 12.11.2018

 - fixed bug in Paint Single Polygon
-- added spindle speed in laser postprocessor
+- added spindle speed in laser preprocessor
 - added Z start move parameter.
 It controls the height at which the tool travel on the fist move in the job.
 Leave it blank if you don't need it.

 9.11.2018

 - fixed a reported bug generated by a typo for feedrate_z object in camlib.py.
 Because of that, the project could not be saved.
-- fixed a G01 usage (should be G1) in Marlin postprocessor.
+- fixed a G01 usage (should be G1) in Marlin preprocessor.
 - changed the position of the Tool Dia entry in the Object UI and in FlatCAMGUI
 - fixed issues in the installer